Virabhadrasana

 Veerbhadra took revenge, and in Yogic practices, his name became popular as the Warrior pose.

-Types of Warrior Pose
+Types of Virabhadrasana/ Warrior Pose

 Virabhadrasana series includes Warrior poses 1, 2, and 3.
-Warrior Pose 1 is considered a beginner pose, warrior Pose 2 is a meditative pose, and warrior pose 3 is mainly practised during a yoga TTC and yoga retreats in the Intermediate yoga series.
+Warrior Pose 1 is considered a beginner pose, Warrior Pose 2 is a meditative pose, and Warrior Pose 3 is mainly practised during a yoga TTC and yoga retreats in the Intermediate yoga series.

 • Warrior pose 1